ardakrg/Instagram-Unfollowers/README.md

 The app is currently in Turkish.

-To use the program, run instagram_unfollowers_final.py file.
+To use the program, run the app.py file.